CumulusNetworks/docs/content/cumulus-netq-45/Troubleshoot-Issues/_index.md

 {{<tab "Cloud Appliance">}}

 In the output below, the Opta Health Status column displays a healthy status, which indicates that the appliance is functioning properly.
+The Opta-Gateway Channel Status column displays the connectivity status between the appliance and cloud endpoint.
 The Agent ID column displays the switches connected to the appliance.

 ```
 cumulus@netq-appliance:~$ sudo opta-info.py